civilian/mopokemon/README.md

 I implemented the test project as a Django application and using Django Rest Framework for the API Rest.

 ### Implemented Features
-* Docker machine with a up to date installation
+* Docker machine with a up to date installation.
-* Docker compose to make easier the user of Docker
+* Docker compose to make easier the user of Docker.
-* Design of the Database for eficiency and simple access to data
+* Design of the Database for eficiency and simple access to data.
-* Django command with extra possible arguments in the case of something failing
+* Django command with extra possible arguments in the case of something failing.
-* Used ViewSets (Equivalent to Class Based Views) for the API View
+* Used ViewSets (Equivalent to Class Based Views) for the API View.
-* Details; documentation, private variables and methods, custom error messages and providing tool to reduce the complexity of testing..
+* Details; documentation, private variables and methods, custom error messages and providing tool to reduce the complexity of testing.

 ## Design